Subsampling Algorithms for Semidefinite Programming: Stochastic approximation algorithm

 The choice of norm $\|\cdot\|$ and distance generating function also has a direct impact on complexity through $c(p)$ and $\delta_*(p)M_*$.
 Unfortunately here, subsampling error bounds are only available in the Frobenius and spectral norms hence part of the benefit of choosing optimal norm/distance generating function combinations is sometimes lost in the norm ratio bound $\delta_*(p)$.
 However, choosing a norm/prox function combination according to the geometry of $Q$ can still improve the complexity bound compared to a purely Euclidean setting.

-Finally, subsampling can have a more subtle effect on complexity.
+Finally, subsampling could have a more subtle effect on complexity.
 By construction, solutions to problem (\ref{eq:min-maxeig}) tend to have multiple leading singular values which coalesce near the optimum.
 Introducing noise by subsampling can potentially break this degeneracy and increase the gap between leading eigenvalues.
 Since the complexity of the algorithm depends in great part on the complexity of computing a leading singular vector using iterative methods such as the power method or the Lanczos method (cf. Appendix), and the complexity of these methods decreases as the gap between the two leading singular values increases, subsampling can also improve the efficiency of iterative singular value computations.
+However, outside of simple perturbative regimes, not much is understood at this point about the effect of subsampling on the spectral gap.